Imagine being so hungry you can barely move. Weak, miserable and aching with every movement, pleading to those around you for help.

 Charlie’s ability to gain weight told us that there was no underlying health condition prohibiting weight gain … just significant starvation.
 Simple and sadistic.

-With around-the-clock care from RSPCA South Australia vet staff, we slowly started seeing improvements in Charlie.
+With around-the-clock care from RSPCA South Australia’s veterinary team, we slowly started seeing improvements in Charlie.

-Soon enough, much to my delight, it become hard to even recognise him!
+Soon enough, much to my delight, it became hard to even recognise him!
 Charlie, who was once a frail and struggling dog, was now strong and bright-eyed.

 What happened next?

 What happened to Charlie next will absolutely warm your heart … and, of course, we weren’t going to let his former owners off without facing court.
-Tune in to part two of Charlie’s story – coming soon! – to find out.
+Tune in to part two of Charlie’s story to find out.

 Remember, it’s only thanks to community donations that we can save animals like Charlie from the brink of death, and give them the medical attention they need.
 Please donate today to help us help them.